 the marketing photos, but in these production pieces it seems fine (he's maybe a bit contemptative/dazed/high, but not cross-eyed).
 He has the same square jaw and "dry look" hair of the original figure, who seems to have been based on A-Team-era Dirk Benedict.
 He-Ro features balljoints at the shoulders and hips, hinge joints at the elbows, knees, ankles and abdomen, and swivels at the biceps, wrists, waist and calves.
 The ankles also have "rocker" side-to-side motion.

 The original He-Ro would have apparently had vac-metallized golden chrome on his chest and boots.
-All that shininess added to the Kirby-esque effect, and while a chromed version might have made a good variant, the softer gold used here was probably the right choice; the chrome would have clashed with the other MotU Classics figures.
+All that shininess added to the Kirby-esque effect, and while a chromed version might have made a good variant, the softer gold used here was probably the right choice; the chrome would have clashed with the other MotU Classics figures (as well as just being terrible in general).
 He-Ro is molded mostly in the same durable, smooth plastic we've seen on the rest of MotU Classics.
 His armor is fairly pliable, but his cape is harder than previous MotU Classics figures (not as bad as, say, DCU Classics Ares - more like Doctor Impossible).

 His paint applications are a bit more varied and detailed than we've seen on most previous MotU Classics figures, with